LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/sports-data/SportsDataIO.md

 #### 3. **Apply the JSON path**:

-After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`Imperial,Value`).
+After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`Wins`).
 After applying the provided path, we get the following result:

 ```
-57
+18
 ```

 #### 4. **Apply the multiplier**: